 I have been watching folks share pictures of their “sous vide” egg bites in the Instant Pot group that I belong to on facebook and whenever I’d see a photo of an egg bite pop up in my newsfeed, I’d wonder if I could make them dairy-free.
 Ever since giving birth to my son, I’ve been able to tolerate dairy (not sure why) but I very vividly remember what it was like to have to avoid it.
 While I can eat dairy these days the truth is that I’m so used to avoiding it that I actually still eat mostly dairy-free.

-These egg bites reheat so well that I plan on making a batch for the family weekly.
-My fridge is already filled to the brim with egg bites (the perks of being a food blogger who has to test recipes).
-I’m already excited about getting through the egg bites in the fridge though so that I can play around with more egg bite variations!
+These egg bites reheat well too.
+My fridge is currently filled to the brim with egg bites (the perks of being a food blogger who has to test recipes) and yet, I’m already excited about getting through the egg bites in the fridge so that I can play around with more variations!
 I’m thinking of adding caramelized onions or leeks and bacon to my next batch.
 Let me know if you come up with a tasty combo for these bites!

 - 6 large eggs